javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 }
 ```

 A fellow programmer who wants to work with `elem` in the second half of the function will be surprised...
-Only during the debugging, after examining the code they will find out that he's working with a clone!
+Only during the debugging, after examining the code they will find out that they're working with a clone!

 Seen in code regularly.
 Deadly effective even against an experienced ninja.